 Occasionally an interviewer will ask you a question about how to handle a situation when your boss is wrong.
-He or she may ask, “What do you do when you know your boss is wrong?” or “If you know your boss is 100 percent wrong about something, how would you handle this?”
+He or she may ask, “What do you do when you know your boss is wrong?” or, “If you know your boss is 100% wrong about something, how would you handle this?”

 This is one of those questions that should be answered carefully.
 Interview questions about bosses can be tricky.
 You want to demonstrate your tactfulness when dealing with your boss, but you also want to show that you know when to point out someone’s errors.

-Don't say it’s never happened.
-Interviewers don’t want to hear that you never correct a boss; this is unrealistic, and a sign that you don't think for yourself.
+- Don't Say It Never Happened: Interviewers don’t want to hear that you never correct a boss; this is unrealistic, and a sign that you don't think for yourself.
 They do want to hear how you did so politely and diplomatically.

-Use an example.
-If you have dealt with a situation like this with a former employer, use that as an example.
-Explain what the situation was, how you handled it, and the ultimate result.
-Answering this question like a behavioral interview question will provide the interviewer with a concrete example of how you handle these kinds of situations.
+- Use an Example: If you have dealt with a situation like this with a former employer, use that as an example.
+Explain what the situation was, how you addressed it, and the ultimate result.
+Answering this question like you would a behavioral interview question will provide the interviewer with a concrete example of how you handle these kinds of situations.

-Don’t talk badly about a former boss.
-Even if you are noting a mistake a boss made, do not speak negatively of your employer.
-Even if you had a lot of problems with your boss, or she was often wrong, do not express this.
+- Don’t Talk Badly About a Former Boss: Even if you are noting a mistake a boss made, do not speak negatively of your employer.
+If you had a lot of problems with your boss, or she was often wrong, do not express this.
 Explain that the times when you had to correct your boss were rare.

-- A few rare times in the past, I have spoken to a former employer about a particular error.
-Recently, my boss assigned our team a project, but I knew the data he gave us was a couple of years old, and that there was more current data.
+A few rare times in the past, I have spoken to a former supervisor about a particular error.
+Recently, my boss assigned our team a project.
+I knew the data he gave us was a couple of years old, and that there was more current data.
 Working with the most up-to-date information was vital to the success of the project.
-I went into my boss’s office and spoke to him privately about the error, simply showing him the most recent data.
+I went into my boss’s office and spoke to him privately about the error, merely showing him the most recent data.
 He thanked me and immediately updated the information.
 We completed the project with great success.